What Are the Rules for Nursing Home Visits? FAQ for Facilities

 Overview of Infection Prevention in Nursing Homes

-Before we answer the question, What are the rules for nursing home visits? it’s worth noting the other infection prevention regulations that are in place.
+So, what are the rules for nursing home visits?
+Before we answer that important question, let’s look at the other infection prevention regulations that are in place.
 CMS collaborates closely with the CDC to ensure the most current practice standards are available for Medicare and Medicaid facilities.

 Additionally, facilities must adhere to the CDC’s core principles of infection prevention, which include guidance covering topics like:

-- Cleaning and disinfecting, especially surfaces that are used at a high-frequency
+- Cleaning and disinfecting, particularly surfaces that are used at a high-frequency.

-- Visitor education about infection control policies, such as mask use or hand hygiene, displayed throughout the facility
+- Displaying visitor education about infection control policies, such as mask use or hand hygiene, throughout the facility.

 Overview of Quarantine Guidelines in Nursing Homes

-The CDC and CMS support quarantining nursing home residents if they test positive for COVID-19.
+The CDC and CMS support quarantining nursing home residents if they test positive for highly contagious viruses like COVID-19.
 Facilities may adjust their quarantine guidelines based on recommendations from their state or local health departments.
 Here are the CMS quarantine guidelines for nursing homes:

 - If a nursing home resident contracts an infectious illness, they shouldn’t participate in communal activities.
 They may be placed on transmission-based precautions or quarantine.